-UPDATE: The MTA says it plans to restore service by Thursday morning rush hour, according to its website.
+UPDATE: The MTA plans to restore service by Thursday morning rush hour, according to its website.

-The train was carrying between 350-400 passengers toward 116th Street station when the front wheels of the lead car went off the rails at 5:50 p.m., according to the MTA.
+The train was carrying between 350 and 400 passengers toward 116th Street station when the front wheels of the lead car went off the rails at 5:50 p.m., according to the MTA.

 Two empty trains connected with the immobile train, creating one long path to the nearby 125th Street subway station for the passengers to exit.
-They passengers were ushered into part of a nearby street sectioned off with white and blue police tape where they were questioned.
+They passengers were ushered into part of a nearby street sectioned off with white and blue police tape where they were questioned by officers.

 Donoghue said the passengers had to wait for over an hour to be let off, “which, to them, must have seemed like forever.”